lavinjj/angular-responsive/README.md

 ## How to use angular-responsive

-First you need to include the responsive-directive.js file in your project and then you need to add a dependency to your AngularJS App module.
+First, you need to include the responsive-directive.js file in your project and then you need to add a dependency to your AngularJS App module.

 ````javascript
 angular.module('myApp', ['angular-responsive']);
 `````

-Second you use apply the appropriate directive to a div or span surrounding the content you want to display conditionally.
+Second, you apply the appropriate directive to a div or span surrounding the content you want to display conditionally.

 ````javascript
         <div data-ar-mobile>